 Years 10 & 11

-The Language course assesses students’ ability to understand and analyse the conventions of non-fiction texts such as letters, speeches, autobiographies and newspaper articles, taken from the official Edexcel Anthology, and then emulate these features in their own transactional writing.
-Similarly, students will also explore poetry and extracts from longer prose fiction texts from the anthology, and again seek to emulate the devices used in their own imaginative writing.
+The Language course assesses pupils’ ability to understand and analyse the conventions of non-fiction texts such as letters, speeches, autobiographies and newspaper articles, taken from the official Edexcel Anthology, and then emulate these features in their own transactional writing.
+Similarly, pupils will explore poetry and extracts from longer prose fiction texts from the anthology, and again seek to emulate the devices used in their own imaginative writing.
 Again, assessment is currently exclusively through two examination papers at the end of Year 11.

-Our one-year Pre-IB students will study the Edexcel 9-1 IGCSE Language course.
+Our one-year Pre-IB pupils will study the Edexcel 9-1 IGCSE Language course.
 Assessment is will be through one examination paper and externally-moderated coursework assignments at the end of Year 11.

 Years 12 & 13